Sri Satyanarayana Mahathyam: Plot

-The film begins with the entrance of Kaliyuga, which makes the Earth disastrous.
+The film begins opens with the appearance of Kaliyuga leading to devastation on Earth.
 Bhudevi implores Vishnu for revival, which Lakshmi opposes.
 Ergo, Vishnu sends a baby boy as a messenger, adopted by Saint Sunanda as God's gift, naming Satyadas.
 Parallelly, King Sivakeshava's idiotic claim to be God's incarnation coerces the public to worship himself and sends his sidekicks, Nandi & Pakshi, to execute the mandate.
 They spot Satyadas adoring Vishnu and seize him when Vishnu shields him via Narada.
 Here, Narada enlightens Satyadas to propagate a religious ritual, "Satyanarayana Vratham," on Earth.
 Firstly, Satyadas makes a Brahmin fulfill the pattern, which makes his deceased daughter alive.
 Next, a destitute logger becomes wealthy, and a couple, Sadhu Shetty, & Leelavati, is blessed with a baby girl.
 Time passes, and Satyadas raises with the boost of veneration towards ritual and constructs an 'Ashram".
 Ratnavalli, the conceit daughter of Sivakeshava, lands therein and advances to destroy his practice.
 However, she bows down to the ardent devotion of Satyadas and loves him.
 Being aware of it, Sivakeshava prisons Satyadas in the fort.
 Parallelly, Vishnu assures Bhudevi to secure the wise and smash the evil.
 At this, enraged Lakshmi provides the extraordinary power of Siddalakshmi to Sivakeshava for fastening the public with greed, which fails before Satyadas's fidelity.
 Concurrently, Ratnavalli states her endearment towards Satyadas and Sivakeshava.
 Hence, with fury, he decrees to draw out his eyes.
 Meanwhile, Narada tactically induces Nandi against the Sivakeshava, who nets him with Ratnavalli when Pakshi frees them.
 All rush to the forest, but it is too late, which executes the penalty.
 Now, Nandi sets fire to the woods, and Pakshi knocks him out.
 During that plight, Satyadas evokes the Lord, who descends and recoups his vision with Viswaroopam, the entire universe in him.
 Sridevi & Bhudevi also accompany and perform the weddings of Satyadas & Ratnavalli.
 At last, Satyadas asks for a boon to stay on Earth to uplift humans, which Vishnu bestows and incarnates into Satyanarayana Swamy.
 Finally, the movie ends with a place adored by the people at Annavaram till today.